echille/E.-Chille-Open-Lab-Notebook/_posts/2020-08-15-Mcap-RNAseq-QC-Align-Assemble-pipeline.md

 layout: post
 title: M. capitata RNAseq QC, Alignment, Assembly Bioinformatic Pipeline
 Author: Erin Chille
-Last Updated: 2020/08/15
+Last Updated: 2021/07/02
 tags: [ Protocol, RNASeq, QC, Alignment, Assembly, bioinformatics ]
 ---

 Data uploaded and analyzed on the URI HPC [bluewaves](https://web.uri.edu/hpc-research-computing/using-bluewaves/) server

 *The following document contains the bioinformatic pipeline used for cleaning, aligning and assembling our raw RNA sequences.
-These commands were compiled into bash scripts to run on the bluewaves server and are available on the [project repository](https://github.com/echille/Montipora_OA_Development_Timeseries/tree/master/Scripts)*
+The most recent scripts based on this pipeline are available on the [project repository](https://github.com/hputnam/BSF_3_Stage/tree/main/Scripts).
+Note that the scripts are numbered in order of execution.*

 ---